Corbin Bosch: International career

 He made his test match debut against Pakistan on 26 December 2024 coinciding with the Boxing Day at the Centurion SuperSport Park.
 During Pakistan's first innings, he made early inroads after striking with a breakthrough off his very first delivery in Test cricket by dismissing Pakistani skipper Shan Masood for 17 runs.
 During the process, he became the 25th cricketer to take a wicket with his first ball in Tests and the fifth South African to do so.
 He eventually picked up a four-wicket haul finishing with figures of 4/63 from 15 overs including four maidens in Pakistan's first innings.
 He also scored a half-century on his debut test match in his first innings as he ended up as the second highest prolific scorer for South Africa in their first innings total of 301, with a gritty unbeaten knock of 81 coming off only 93 balls including a tally of 15 boundaries.
 He came into bat at number nine position at a time when South Africa were reeling at 191 runs for the loss of 7 wickets, with South Africa still trailing by 20 runs against Pakistan's first innings scorecard of 211 and he played a crucial innings under pressure to propel a slightly marginal healthy lead of 90 for South Africa to make it an evenly poised contest between the two sides.
 He also set a new record for having registered the highest individual score by a number nine batsman on test debut surpassing the previous best score of 72 made by Sri Lanka's Milan Rathnayake against England in 2024.
 He also became first South African to complete a double of a four-wicket haul and a half-century on test debut.
 His unbeaten knock of 81 also shattered the record for the highest individual score by a South African number 8 batsman or below on test debut.

-On March 2025, the PCB issued a legal notice to Bosch, accusing him of breaching contractual obligations after he withdrew from PSL 2025 to sign with Mumbai Indians for IPL 2025.
+In March 2025, the PCB issued a legal notice to Bosch, accusing him of breaching contractual obligations after he withdrew from PSL 2025 to sign with Mumbai Indians for IPL 2025.

 In June 2025, he scored his maiden century in Tests against Zimbabwe at Queens Sports Club in Bulawayo.